innovationgarage/innovationgarage.github.io/README.md

 ## Prototypes / alpha versions

 ### [GeoCloud](https://innovationgarage.github.io/GeoCloud)
+GeoCloud is a position tracking and track annotation system for ships, based on ElasticSearch and AIS data in NMEA format.
+It can download weather data in GRIB format and annotate positional data with meteorological data for the relevant place and time.

 ### [Cloudberry](https://innovationgarage.github.io/cloudberry/)
 Documentation of, and a set of extensions on top of OpenWRT, OpenWISP and OpenVPN to implement network-to-docker-container-to-network routed vpn that supports both end-points being behind NAT and DHCP.